nathaniellee/acme/README.md

 ### .delete :: * -> ()

-Delete a single key-value pair from this instance.
+Deletes a single key-value pair from this instance.

 ```javascript
 var map = new Map();